MicrosoftDocs/Hololens/hololens/hololens-multiple-users.md

 ### [Identity and Authentication](hololens-identity.md)

-If you're planning on having multiple accounts on a device, then you'll have Azure AD accounts with all modes of authentication.
+If you're planning on having multiple accounts on a device, then you'll have Microsoft Entra accounts with all modes of authentication.
 These authentication methods will be based on [Windows Hello](/windows-hardware/design/device-experiences/windows-hello), including Iris and FIDO2 keys.

 - FIDO 2 Security keys are excellent if you have multiple devices, many users, or are constantly using new devices.
 - If you have 10 or fewer users, Iris is a fast solution to sign in users who have previously signed into the same device.